conseapp/conse-ui/README.md

   * logo for learning cards **(MUST BE GIVEN)**
   * logo for explore events card background **(MUST BE GIVEN)**
   * a separate page is needed for every role learning section like clicking on citizen roles button shows all the citizen roles
-  * separate color for each player in-game-status like using gray for dead status
   * add role in create deck section must be based on sides (UX mock or wireframe MUST BE GIVEN)

 ## Beta Release Feature

 * add last move card panel

-* game history and phases
+* game history and phases (separate color for each player in-game-status like using gray for dead status)

 * god assistant section